FreHu/abaplint-clean-code/rules.md

 ### space_before_dot

-Checks for spaces before dots like `this .`
+Checks for spaces before dots like `this .` These are quite common in class definitions generated by SE80.

 ### empty_line_in_statement